|

 with the information.

 Another common constraint is time and skill.
-If you need to
+If you need to drive

-to keep the jobs bite sized.
+the jobs bite sized.

 Ideally you need a fully enclosed garage with room to move around

-the car, something to think about when your buying a project
+the car, something to think about when your buying a project car

-car is: How big is my garage?
+is: How big is my garage?

-If you do have the luxury of a large garage and another mode
+If you do have the luxury of a large garage and another mode of

-of transport you can tackle some of the serious stuff and really
+transport you can tackle some of the serious stuff and really

 get your hands dirty.